gruquilla/FinAPy/README.md

   * An optional AI analysis (using Ollama and GPT OSS:20B) that provides additional insight and interpretation in only a few lines.

 * A ratio-based analysis, computed from the financial statements of the last 3 years:
-  * The calculation and variation of the main financial ratios, in terms of profitability/ assets/ liquidity/ solvency (level of debt + coverage)/ operational ratios.
+  * The calculation and variation of the main financial ratios, in terms of profitability/assets/liquidity/solvency (level of debt + coverage)/ operational ratios.
   * An additional AI analysis (still using Ollama) providing an interpretation of the ratios in link with the industry and the PESTEL environment, and also highlighting aspects left out by the ratios.

 ## Video demonstration